Iretha/design-patterns/src/com/smdev/gof/creational/builder/Pattern_Explained.md

+#  Builder Pattern

-# GoF Design Patterns -> Creational Design Patterns -> Builder Pattern
+GoF Design Patterns -> Creational Design Patterns

-- Example_1 - Full example, with the best practises applied to it
+- [Example_1](https://github.com/Iretha/ebook-design-patterns/tree/master/src/com/smdev/gof/creational/builder) - Full example, with the best practises applied to it
-- Example_2 - Lombok implementation of the Builder Pattern (very easy to use)
+- [Example_2](https://github.com/Iretha/ebook-design-patterns/tree/master/src/com/smdev/gof/creational/builder) - Lombok implementation of the Builder Pattern (very easy to use)

 ## What problems does it solve?
 Why to use it?
 To write readable, maintainable, clean and understandable code